dart-lang/sdk/pkg/dev_compiler/doc/STATIC_SAFETY.md

 ### Disable implicit dynamic (experimental)

 This is an optional feature of analyzer, intended primarily for use with strong mode's inference.
-It rejects implicit use of `dynamic`, requiring it to be written explicitly.
+It rejects implicit uses of `dynamic` that strong mode inference fails to fill in with a concrete type, ensuring that all types are either successfully inferred or explicitly written.
 For example:

 ```dart
 main() {